 - 1 cup chicken broth, plus extra for steaming (not always necessary)

 In a large skillet, cook the bacon until it just begins to crisp.
-Add enough olive oil for sauteing and then the Brussels sprouts, onion and mushroom.
-Cook until the onions and mushrooms are tender.
+Add enough olive oil for sauteing and then the Brussels sprouts, onion, mushroom and red bell pepper.
+Cook until the onion, mushroom and pepper are crisp-tender.
 Add the garlic and cook until it begins to golden.

 Original recipe: Bacony Brussels Sprouts, Serious Eats